 David Lloyd George was not the Liberal leader in 1916, nor was Churchill in 1940 – in other words, there are no constitutional barriers to someone such as Alan Johnson or Harriet Harman taking over as premier immediately; could Gordon Brown follow the example of Neville Chamberlain, who carried on as leader of his party (and a member of Churchill’s War Cabinet) after being removed from No 10, until a new leader was found?

 • Divisions within a ‘national Cabinet’ will not necessarily be along party lines.
 Churchill received valuable support in his determination to fight on in 1940 from his Labour colleagues, while Conservative ministers were inclined to enter into peace negotiations.
 There may be splits within parties, as occurred for the Liberals during the First World War and Labour in the 1930s.
 Perhaps a Labour/Liberal Democrat coalition could bolster its ‘national’ credentials and cause problems for the Conservatives by offering Kenneth Clarke a senior post.

 • Some kind of division of responsibilities between parties might be wise.
 For instance, Labour could take responsibility for economic recovery; the Liberal Democrats for constitutional reform; and the Conservatives for waste elimination.

 A final point can be made.
 Coalitions of this sort can be effective, and do not automatically amount to ‘weak’ government.
 But are likely to be time-limited.
 As the crisis they were formed to address subsides, so does the willingness of the various parties to cooperate.
 National coalitions are not a long-term option.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.